LNDOTIS/Coined-quantum-walks-and-Classical-random-walks/README.md

 You can install **Hiperwalk** package at: https://hiperwalk.org/docs/stable/install/index.html

 This repository focuses on:
-- Classical random walks on line (biased and symmetric)
+- Classical and Hadamard walks on a line
 - Coined quantum walks on a 5-dimensional hypercube
 - Quantum walk search on a 5-dimensional hypercube